by John Darer® CLU ChFC CSSC RSP

 A lifetime annuity

 - Turns part of your settlement recovery, or savings, into guaranteed income you can’t outlive.
-The mortality risk is shifted to a life insurance company whose business it is to assess mortality and who possesses the ecomomy of scale to spread that risk out over all of its policyholders and annuitants.
+The mortality risk is shifted to a life insurance company whose business it is to assess mortality and who possesses the economy of scale to spread that risk out over all of its policyholders and annuitants.

-- Can lock in an immediate or deferred income stream for life
+- Can lock in an immediate or deferred income stream for life (immediate annuity or deferred income annuity)

 - Means you can receive stable ,secure, guaranteed* payments regardless of market conditions